prahlad-anand/Email_Phishing_Detection/README.md

 # Email_Phishing_Detection
-Uses multiple Machine Learning models for classification
+Uses multiple Machine Learning models for classification, including a Decision Tree, a Decision Tree with Pruning, Boosting (with a Decision Tree), k-Nearest Neighbours and a Support Vector Machine.

+A ROC-AUC Score of 0.997513 is achieved using a Support Vector Machine model with a linear kernel.